-Found in Crime and justice / The courts / How the youth justice system works
+Found in Law, crime and justice / The courts / Find your local district court

 Found in Family and whānau / Financial help for your family / Youth benefits

-Found in Crime and justice / Abuse, harassment and domestic violence / Child abuse
+Found in Law, crime and justice / Abuse, harassment and domestic violence / Child abuse